neeladrichatterjee/startgit/README.md

 # startgit
-This is my first project
+This is my first project and vs -code
 <br>
 made by-Neeladri Chatterjee